Wong801/RefactorySoal5/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Note
-Edit button won't work (no one handle that) find todos by matching calendar's date with todo's data date
+Edit button and search won't work (no one handle that) find todos by matching calendar's date with todo's data date